 // Phase 1: Add GraphQL alongside REST

-// Keep REST endpoints, add GraphQL schema
+// Keep REST endpoints, add GraphQL schema that wraps the same data layer

 // Phase 2: Migrate complex queries to GraphQL

-// Keep simple CRUD in REST
+// Keep REST for writes, files, and simple CRUD

-// Phase 3: Full GraphQL (optional)
+// Phase 3: Evaluate

 Choose REST when: